emetos05/tradetrackr_client/FRONTEND_TODO.md

 - [ ] **Testing**

   - Write unit and integration tests for CRUD, auth, dashboard
-  - Use React Testing Library and/or Cypress
+  - Use React Testing Library and Playwright
+  - Added Jest configuration for unit and integration tests
+  - Added Playwright configuration for end-to-end tests
+  - Created example tests for utilities and components

 - [ ] **Documentation**
   - Document all frontend components, flows, and API integration points